iurysza/module-graph/README.md

 This plugin generates a [Mermaid](https://github.com/mermaid-js/mermaid) dependency graph for your Gradle project.
 It provides a visual representation of your project's module dependencies, making it easier to understand the structure and relationships between modules.

+>A diagram about the current system is only useful if it's generated.
+If it is produced by hand it documents the author's belief, not the system.
+Still, important, but not an input for decision making.
+Development is primarily decision making.
+Enable it through custom tools. [source](https://twitter.com/girba/status/1628326848256962561)

 ## Features

 - Generate a Mermaid dependency graph of the modules in your Gradle project